 November is the month of the Pleiades star cluster.
 On these November nights, the Pleiades cluster shines from nightfall until dawn.
 It’s low in the east at nightfall, high overhead around midnight and low in the west before dawn.
 Locate it by the bright star Aldebaran this evening, or any evening soon.

-By the way, another name for the Pleiades is the Seven Sisters.
-But if you look with your eye alone, it’s likely you’ll only see six stars in the Pleiades.
+By the way, Seven Sisters is just another name for the Pleiades.
+If you look with your eye alone, it’s likely you’ll only see six stars in the Pleiades.
 Some old Greek legends explore what might have happened to the missing sister, sometimes called the Lost Pleiad.

 In the Northern Hemisphere, the Pleiades’ all night appearance coincides with late autumn.
 As this part of the world moves toward winter, it’s easy to imagine the Pleiades as a frosty patch on the dome of night.
 But in the Southern Hemisphere now, where spring flowers are blooming, this cluster of nocturnal suns watches over the season of awakening and agriculture.
 In South Africa, for example, the Pleiades are called the hoeing-stars.